Go Back

 • Start by chopping the celery and onion into large pieces.
 Celery should be about an inch long and onion cut into eighths.
 Set aside.

-• Cut chicken breasts into about 4 chunks.
+• Cut the meat into about 4 chunks.
 You don't want small pieces, but too large is difficult to push into the jar.

 Jar prep